nilesh-domah/Data-Analytics-Portfolio-Projects/README.md

 # Data-Analytics-Portfolio-Projects
-All data analytics portfolio projects from my data analytics resume are included in this repo.
+All portfolio projects from my data analytics resume are included in this repo.